Second-impact syndrome: History

 In 2005, Preston Plevretes, a football player for LaSalle University, had his life changed forever by second-impact syndrome.
-After undergoing a head-to-head hit at football practice, a university doctor diagnosed Plevretes with a concussion and two days later was told he was allowed to resume play.
+After undergoing a head-to-head hit at football practice, a university nurse practitioner diagnosed Plevretes with a concussion and two days later was told he was allowed to resume play.
 Three games after returning Plevretes sustained another concussion resulting in second-impact syndrome.
 He was rushed to the hospital where doctors cut the right side of his skull.
-Five years after the injury, he still struggles to do everyday activities.
+Five years after the injury, he still struggled to do everyday activities.
 Because of Plevretes, the NCAA revised concussion guidelines.
 The NCAA strongly urges schools to have a concussion management plan.
 They also require that an athlete have clearance by a team doctor before being allowed to return.

-In 2006, Zachary Lystedt, a thirteen-year-old football player, had a concussion during one of his games.
+In 2006, Zachary Lystedt, a thirteen-year-old football player, sustained a concussion during one of his games.
 He shrugged off the hit and went back in the game a few plays later.
 At the end of the game, he collapsed on the field.
 Lystedt had second-impact syndrome.
 He was airlifted to a hospital where surgeons cut both sides of his skull so that the blood clot could be taken out.
-He was in the hospital for months and he still has trouble doing everyday things, such as walking.
+He was in the hospital for months and reportedly still has trouble with physical tasks such as walking.
 To prevent other families from going through what they went through, the Lystedt family made it their goal to make a law that athletes who are suspected of a concussion are not allowed to return to play unless he or she is cleared by a licensed physician.
 The law is now effective in over thirty states.